CNMABC/Project-4/README.md

 See website [here](https://power-dressing.herokuapp.com/) and GitHub repo [here](https://github.com/CNMABC/Project-4).

 <h2>Brief</h2>
 <ul>
-<li> Build a full-stack application by making your own backend and front-end</li>
+<li> Build a full-stack application by making your own back-end and front-end.</li>
-<li>Use a Python Django API using Django REST Framework to serve your data from a Postgres database</li>
+<li>Use a Python Django API using Django REST Framework to serve your data from a Postgres database.</li>
-<li>Consume your API with a separate front-end built with React</li>
+<li>Consume your API with a separate front-end built with React.</li>
-<li>Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models</li>
+<li>Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.</li>
-<li>Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut</li>
+<li>Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.</li>
-<li>Have a visually impressive design</li>
+<li>Have a visually impressive design.</li>
-<li>Be deployed online so it's publicly accessible</li>
+<li>Be deployed online so it's publicly accessible.</li>
 <li>Write your code DRY and build your APIs RESTful.</li>
 <li>Timeframe: 8 days</li>
 </ul>